thumbnail image

 The corpus

-The foundation was thirteen research reports spanning IBM Security's Data Security portfolio — studies covering compliance workflows, data classification, user onboarding, privacy management, and security posture monitoring among others.
-Before ingestion, each report was reviewed and scrubbed of personally identifiable participant information, internal project codenames, and any unreleased roadmap references.
-What remained was the research intelligence itself — findings, patterns, user behaviors, mental models, pain points, and opportunities.
+The foundation was research reports spanning IBM Security's portfolio.
+These studies covered compliance workflows, data classification, user onboarding, privacy management, and security posture monitoring, among others.
+Before ingestion, each report was reviewed and scrubbed of personally identifiable information.

 The approach